DevCycleHQ/js-sdks/sdk/edge-worker-server/README.md

-# DevCycle NodeJS Server SDK
+# DevCycle EdgeWorker Server SDK

-The NodeJS Server SDK for DevCycle.
+This SDK supports EdgeWorker environments like CloudFlare Worker WebWorker environments.

-This SDK uses local bucketing to perform all user segmentation and bucketing locally in the SDK, providing immediate responses to variable and feature requests for a user.
+It acts as a server-side SDK for EdgeWorker environments, either in local or cloud bucketing mode.
-The SDK will download the latest version of your DevCycle environments configuration from a CDN on initialization, and will periodically poll the CDN for configuration changes.
+Local bucketing mode will make all variable evaluations locally in the SDK after fetching the latest project configuration from our CDN.
+Whereas cloud bucketing mode will make a request to the DevCycle bucketing API, hosted on a Cloudflare Worker, for all variable evaluations.
+See the docs for more information.

 ### Installation